Spotlight

 Spotlight.Root– root component, should be used as a wrapper for all other components, accepts all props to customize logicSpotlight.Search– search inputSpotlight.ActionsList– list of actions, required to wrap all actions and actions groupsSpotlight.Action– action buttonSpotlight.ActionsGroup- group of actionsSpotlight.Empty– empty state (nothing found)

-For example, with compound components pattern you can customize actions contents:
+For example, with the compound components pattern, you can customize action contents:

 Fixed elements offset